RagnarGrootKoerkamp/BAPCtools/readme.md

 Without arguments, the `run` command runs all submissions against all testcases.
 Specify one or more submissions and one or more testcases to only run the given submissions against the given testcases.

 Before running the given submissions, this command first makes sure that all generated testcases are up to date (in case `generators/generators.yaml` was found).
+To disable automatically regenerating testcases, pass `-G` (`--no-generate`), or add `no_generate: true` to a `.bapctools.yaml` file in the problem or contest directory.

 ![run](doc/images/run.gif)